 Disney Cruise Line

 Disney Cruise Line was founded by the Walt Disney Company in 1995.
-Headquartered in Florida, Disney’s current cruise ship fleet consists of five large ships built between 1998 and 2022.
+Headquartered in Florida, Disney’s current cruise ship fleet consists of 6 large ships built between 1998 and 2024.
 Disney’s older ships have carrying capacities of approximately 3,400 passengers and crew and 5,500 passengers and crew.
-Their newest ship, the Disney Wish, has the largest carrying capacity of approximately 7,110 passengers and crew.
+One of their newest ships, the Disney Wish, has the largest carrying capacity of approximately 7,110 passengers and crew.

 « Back to the cruise report card